 I may even add mirror to the recessed panels on the door to expand the look of the space and double as a full length mirror (something we currently don’t have).

 I plan on painting out the trim, doors, and paneling in soft white.
 Above the paneling, I’m thinking anywhere from a light warm grey to a soft blue-grey to turquoise.
 I won’t decide on it until everything else is done.
-I may or may not be craving additional color.
+I may or may not be craving additional colour.

-Replace the lighting.
+5) Replace the Lighting

 The ceiling height on our main floor is only 8 feet, so options are limited.
 However, almost anything is better than what we currently have.
 I’d also like to get rid of the popcorn ceiling, but that will have to wait until we make other changes to the main floor.